pilastri/Blog/content/home/experience.md

   location = "Mato Grosso - Brazil"
   date_start = "2013-01-01"
   date_end = "2014-12-31"
-  description = """Professor and Researcher in the disciplinary area of Computer Science, with focus on the following curricular units: algorithms, data structure, and computer graphics;
+  description = """Professor and Researcher in the disciplinary area of Computer Science, with focus on the following curricular units:

+  * algorithms;
+  * data structure;
+  * computer graphics;
 """

 [[experience]]